couchbaselabs/docs-ng/content/couchbase-sdk-net-1.3/appendix-release-notes.markdown

 * <a href="http://www.couchbase.com/issues/browse/NCBC-309">NCBC-309: Move .NET API documentation from docs repo to auto-doc </a>

-    First step in changing the client documentation involves adding XML comments to each public method.
-In later releases, client documentation will be generated from the XML notation.
+    The first step in changing the client documentation involves adding XML comments to each public method.
+In later releases, client documentation will be generated from the XML comments.

 * <a href="https://www.couchbase.com/issues/browse/NCBC-299">NCBC-299: Fix project references:</a>